marmelab/liMonade/Readme.md

 Either.of(new Error('Boom')).catch(error => error.message);
     -> Either<'Boom'>
 ```
-- maybe.isLeft: return true if the maybe holds an error
+- maybe.isLeft: returns true if the maybe holds an error
 ```ts
 Either<A>.isLeft(): false;
 Either<Error>.isLeft(): true;
 ```
-- maybe.isRight: return true if the maybe holds a value
+- maybe.isRight: returns true if the maybe holds a value
 ```ts
 Either<A>.isRight(): true;
 Either<Error>.isRight(): false;
 ```
-- maybe.get: return the value or throw the error
+- maybe.get: returns the value or throw the error
 ```ts
 Either<A>.get(): A;
 Either<Error>.get(): throw Error;